Afjunior18/Simpsons-Memory-Game/README.md

 **Resolution**: To fix this, a function was implemented to hide the win message whenever a new game was initiated, regardless of the chosen difficulty level.

-- Issue: Border Artifact on Initial Card Click
-Description: When starting the first game and clicking on cards, a minor artifact appeared as a faint black border in the middle of the cards.
+- Issue: Border artifact on initial card click.
+When starting the first game and clicking on cards, a minor artifact appeared as a faint black border in the middle of the cards.
 Various attempts were made to rectify the issue.
 ![Black Border](docs/error-click-image.png)

 - Attempts: